-In all honesty, the timing of the year doesn’t have too much of an impact into the success of a survey, whether it be conducted through phone, email, or other online channels.
+In all honesty, the timing of the year doesn’t have too much of an impact on the success of a survey, whether it be conducted through phone, email, or other online channels.

-It’s mostly important to take a closer look at your industry and the target audience of who will be completing the questionnaire.
+It’s mostly important to take a closer look at your industry and the target audience who will be completing the questionnaire.
 Also, more general rules of thumb being not sending a survey during the weekend or during holiday weeks.

 There may be no specific time of year that is best to send a survey, but it is important to ask yourself, is there a bad time of the year to send a survey?

-If you are sending a survey to human resource professionals about insurance, it is probably a bad idea to send this survey during open enrollment period because this is perhaps their busiest time of year.
+- If you are sending a survey to human resource professionals about insurance, it is probably a bad idea to send this survey during open enrollment period because this is perhaps their busiest time of year.

 In order to set your survey up for success, it needs to be sent at a time that is best and most convenient for your target respondent.